Consensys/doc.goquorum/docs/deploy/upgrade/migration.md

+# Upgrade GoQuroum

+The following information is for upgrading GoQuorum only.

+You can have multiple versions of GoQuorum running on the same network, allowing you to perform a rolling (node-by-node) upgrade.
+Ensure your network maintains full uptime availability when upgrading to provide redundancy and reversibility if anything goes wrong.

+## Incremental upgrades

+Stop the GoQuorum node you wish to upgrade, update the binary to the next version, and restart the node.
+Check that the node starts without errors and has the latest block from the network.

+We don't recommend jumping versions during an upgrade; some versions require manual intervention.
+Check the [release log](https://github.com/ConsenSys/quorum/releases) for any actions you might need to take.

-# Upgrade to GoQuorum 2.6.0
+## Upgrade to GoQuorum 2.6.0

-GoQuorum 2.6.0 upgrades the base `geth` version from 1.8.18 to 1.9.7 See [Ethereum 1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for the complete list if new features added as a part of `geth` 1.9.7.
+GoQuorum 2.6.0 upgrades the base Geth version from 1.8.18 to 1.9.7.
+See [Ethereum 1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for the complete list if new features added as a part of Geth 1.9.7.

-!!!note
+!!! note

-    `geth` 1.9.7 has several enhancements at the database layer which are part of GoQuorum 2.6.0.
+    Geth 1.9.7 has several enhancements at the database layer which are part of GoQuorum 2.6.0.
-    Hence, once migrates to 2.6.0, it cannot rollback to older version of Quorum.
+    Once you migrate to 2.6.0, it can't roll back to an older version of GoQuorum.
-    The recommendation is to keep the back of the data directory before upgrading to 2.6.0 which can be used to revert back to older version if necessary.
+    We recommend backing up the data directory before upgrading to 2.6.0, which you can use to revert back to the older version if necessary.

-A node running on GoQuorum 2.6.0 can coexist on a network where other nodes are running on lower version of GoQuorum and thus supports node by node upgrade to GoQuorum 2.6.0.
-The suggested upgrade process is as described below:
+A node running on GoQuorum 2.6.0 can coexist in a network with other nodes on lower versions of GoQuorum, so you can perform a rolling upgrade to GoQuorum 2.6.0.
+The following is the recommended upgrade process:

-* Bring down the node which needs to be upgraded to GoQuorum 2.6.0.
+1. Stop the node you wish to upgrade to GoQuorum 2.6.0.
     Modify the `genesis.json` file to include `istanbulBlock` and `petersburgBlock`.
-    The values for this should be set to an appropriate value in future by when the entire network would have upgraded to GoQuorum 2.6.0.
+    Set these parameters to an appropriate value in future by when the entire network will be upgraded to GoQuorum 2.6.0.

+    !!! warning

-    This is important as the gas calculation logic has changed in `geth` 1.9.7.
+        Setting the milestone blocks is necessary because the gas calculation logic changes in Geth 1.9.7.
-    Not setting this value properly can result in `Bad block error`
+        Not setting these values properly can result in a `Bad block error`.

-* GoQuorum 2.6.0 has deprecated genesis attributes `maxCodeSize` and `maxCodeSizeChangeBlock`.
+1. GoQuorum 2.6.0 deprecates genesis parameters `maxCodeSize` and `maxCodeSizeChangeBlock`.
-    To allow tracking of multiple `maxCodeSize` value changes, a new attribute `maxCodeSizeConfig` is added to genesis.
+    A new attribute `maxCodeSizeConfig` is added to genesis to allow tracking of multiple `maxCodeSize` value changes.

-    If the `maxCodeSize` was changed multiple times, it could result in `Bad block` error for any new node joining the network.
+    In earlier GoQuorum versions, if the `maxCodeSize` is changed multiple times, any node joining the network might get a `Bad block error`.
-    The changes in GoQuorum 2.6.0 address this and enable tracking of historical changes of `maxCodeSize` in genesis and thus allow it to be changed multiple times in network life.
+    The changes in GoQuorum 2.6.0 enable tracking of historical changes of `maxCodeSize` in the genesis file and thus allow it to be changed multiple times in the network's life.
-    With this change when `init` is executed in GoQuorum 2.6.0, `geth` will force usage of `maxCodeSizeConfig`.
+    When `init` is executed in GoQuorum 2.6.0, Geth forces use of `maxCodeSizeConfig`.

     !!! example